naganowl/postcss-squeaky-clean/README.md

 and `pathRoot` is a file path that's the top level directory of the code to be analyzed with `composeDir` being a comma delineated string of the directories that have stylesheets implementing CSS composition then `ext` can be used with a comma delineated string to specify the extensions for view files to scan for squeaky selectors

+#### Statistics

+There are two auxiliary plugins that help collect data to assist with the movement between the squeaky phases

+##### `analytics` plugin

+After a stylesheet has been namespaced (run through phase 1, the `clean` plugin), it can be checked for how "clean" the stylesheet is relative to the codebase.
+This is determined by checking the base/original (without the suffix) selector and seeing if all occurrences of that selector have been converted to CSS modules.
+This is done by checking if the selector processed in the current stylesheet is the only place that still has a namespace.
+A stylesheet that contains only namespaced selectors that are present in the current stylesheet means that it's selectors have been completely isolated to a file.

+The plugin takes the following options:

+###### `scssSheets`

+A newline separated string of SCSS files.
+This typically is the result of a Shell command (such as `find`) to aggregate necessary files